danharper/fuel-cheddar/README.md

 ## Usage

-Copy `config/cheddar.php` into your `app/config/` directory and set your email, password and product code.
+Copy `config/cheddar.php` into your `app/config/` directory and set your email, password/secret key and product code.

 You can now call any of the [API methods](https://cheddargetter.com/php-client/docs/) on the `Cheddar` object.
 For example: